Building Good Habits for a Successful Second SemesterJanuary 11, 2018

 So many reasons!
 In eighth grade, the difficulty and volume of material is less, and the stakes are lower than in high school.
 This makes it easier to master academic content and to learn and practice executive functioning skills.
 Each student is a unique learner, and it’s important to find best-fit strategies, which takes some trial and error.
 Better to go through that now than at the start of freshman year.

-We anticipate that many eighth graders will have some knowledge gaps simply because of the nature of the past couple or school years.
+We anticipate that some eighth graders will have a few knowledge gaps simply because of the nature of the past few school years.
 If they take the time over the next several months to gradually fill in that foundation, they’ll be in a much better position to hit the ground running come fall.
 That’s important because the ninth grade curriculum will be more challenging, there will be less teacher support, and the school environment will be new.

 Even more reason to buckle down now!
 Students who do well in middle school with little effort often have not learned how to manage their time or study effectively, and they flail when up against new challenges.
 You want that executive functioning “infrastructure” in place before it’s needed.
 That alone will ease the transition to high school.

-Determine what physical organization system will work best for your child.
+Determine what physical and digital organization systems will work best for your child.
 To do that, talk with your child about teacher expectations and their own preferences so that you can tailor a set-up that they’ll stick with.
-Our tip: use binders to keep everything in one place!
+Color coding can be really effective for both physical and digital folders!

 Teaching your child how to effectively use an assignment notebook or tracker will take their organization to the next level.
 The goal should be that by the end of the school year, they’ll be recording all assignments (and writing/symbolizing when there are none), crossing them off once completed, and utilizing the notebook to plan prep for tests and quizzes.
 Even if your child’s assignments are posted online, this is still a good skill to learn.
 Not all high school teachers will post online.
 Getting in the routine of this in eighth grade (with the online component as a checkpoint) will help your child be more independent as a freshman.